 (e) Total does not include taxable sales in the category classified as "All Other Outlets", as these taxable sales consist primarily of business-to-business sales taxes that would not be impacted by resident population growth.

-Sources: CA Department of Finance; CA Department of Tax and Fee Administration; BAE, 2020.
+Sources: CA Department of Finance; CA Department of Tax and Fee Administration; BAE, 2021.

 Taxable Sales from Worker Spending.
 To estimate taxable expenditures made by workers, this analysis uses data from the International Council of Shopping Centers (ICSC) survey of office worker spending.
 The ICSC survey provides estimates of worker spending near work by store category, including both taxable and non-taxable purchases.
 The taxable expenditure estimate used in this analysis reflects adjustments to the ICSC survey findings to remove a portion of spending at drug and grocery stores, most of which is typically not subject to sales tax under California State law, as well as all spending on services and entertainment, which is generally not taxable.
-The analysis makes a conservative assumption that Menlo Park will capture one-half of the estimated total annual worker spending on taxable purchases.
-This results in an estimate that workers in Menlo Park spend an average of approximately \$3,062 per year on taxable purchases in Menlo Park.
+The analysis makes an assumption that Menlo Park will capture one-half of the estimated total annual worker spending on taxable purchases.
+This results in an estimate that workers in Menlo Park spend an average of approximately \$3,153 per year on taxable purchases in Menlo Park.

 Net Change in General Fund Sales Tax Revenue from Resident and Worker Spending.
-Table 4 shows the estimated net change in total taxable sales from resident and worker spending in Menlo Park that would be attributable to the proposed project.
-As shown, new residents in the project would collectively spend approximately \$6.5 million per year on taxable purchases in Menlo Park.
-Annual taxable expenditures among workers would decrease by approximately \$636,900 due to the net loss in on-site employment following buildout of the project.
-Based on the resulting net change in annual taxable sales in Menlo Park (approximately \$5.9 million) and the City's share of sales tax revenue, annual General Fund sales tax revenue would increase by approximately \$55,900 at buildout of the project.
+Table 4 shows the estimated net change in total taxable sales from resident and worker spending in Menlo Park attributable to the proposed project.
+As shown, new residents would spend approximately \$2.0 million per year on taxable purchases in Menlo Park.
+Annual taxable expenditures among workers would increase by approximately \$138,700 due to the net gain in on-site employment.
+Applying the city's share of sales tax revenue to the \$2.1 million increase in annual taxable sales results in an additional \$20,200 in sales tax revenue.